slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 A great relationship is about finding the similarities and respect the differences.
 Trust and vulnerability are correlated.
 Trust someone if they say they are human and susceptible to conflicts of interest but actively avoiding them.

-> *'You loose your identity, you loose people.' -- Amy Cuddy*

 > *'If you are struggling in your relationships, odds are, you are withholding your truth.
 You need to open up, tell the truth, be honest without fear of outcome and without any neediness.
 Don't hide your feelings from people who show you theirs.'*

 > *'It happens to everyone as they grow up.
 You find out who you are and what you want, and then you realize that people you've known forever don't see things the way you do.
 So you keep the wonderful memories, but find yourself moving on.' -- Nicholas Sparks*

+> *'You loose your identity, you loose people.' -- Amy Cuddy*

 Focus on what you can give not what you can get.
 You only receive in proportion to what you give.

 However after taking first steps [mirror](chapter_3_action.md#on-mirroring) their behavior.
 There comes a time when you have to stop crossing oceans for people who wouldn’t even jump puddles for you.
 Run away from people who treats you like you're ordinary and be ready to loose people.
-You need to partner with someone who wants you to be all you can be.
+Partner with people who wants you to be all you can be.

-> *'Men experience many passions in a lifetime.
-One passion drives away the one before it.' -- Paul Newman*

-> *'Forget those who forget you.
-Those who want to stay in your life, will always find a way.'*

 > *'If a person is nice to you and to nobody else, that person is not nice.'*